MarkeZito3/React-INFO/README.md

-# React-INFO
+# Informatorio: React
-This is a reposiotory of a React course
+>This is a reposiotory of a React course to save the given exercises